 - Color profiles can take up large amounts of disk space, which can result in heavy loading times.

-You can remove the color profile from your image by saving it without the color profile before uploading it to Shopify.
+You can remove the color profile from your image by saving it without the color profile before you upload it to Shopify.
 This process varies depending on your image editing program.
-If you use an Adobe product, then follow the steps below:

 Remove a color profile using Adobe Illustrator or Adobe Photoshop